 It’s a great time to be in the real estate business.
 The recovering real estate market means a chance to step back from crisis mode, and turn to more strategic business decisions.
 We’ve never been so information and data rich, but making sense of all this data matters.
 Read on to learn more about what to look for in systems where you store your data.

 In a recent article we featured from REAL Trends, what most real estate professionals struggle with is what to look for in their systems when you don’t just need data storage, but data intelligence.
 So we’ve researched five top things we think you should care about having in your real estate CRM.
-These tips are intended to give you a base checklist of industry standards you should be looking for.
+These tips for selecting a real estate CRM are intended to give you a base checklist of industry standards you should be looking for.

 A recent article on Firmology outlined that utilising your hard-earned data is the trickiest part of any CRM strategy.
 The article expounded that, Cloud-based computing solutions have low overheads, allowing you to dedicate more time and financial resources to actioning your data insights, instead of to the data collection itself.

 If you don’t yet know what a cloud-based real estate management software is, you’re missing out on a huge amount of capability that is cheaper, and faster than traditional software.
 Cloud computing is a shared infrastructure, where your data is stored remotely, on a platform which can be accessed on-demand, by multiple users.
 Companies that have no in-house IT department, span multiple offices, and have agents constantly on-the-go, are especially benefited by cloud computing as it avoids the necessary investment, and maintenance, of storing software on your own servers.
 Salesforce gives a great visual low-down on how the cloud works, for those who need more information.

 Always understand where your data will be stored, what sort of database reliability you have, and how much storage capacity you are getting.
 False “cloud” claims are abundant, so if in doubt always ask.